How SAFEs Convert: An Interactive Guide for Founders

 - Model conversion scenarios early and often Use a cap table calculator to project how different Series A valuations will affect SAFE conversions and founder dilution.
 Running these scenarios before you sign SAFEs helps you choose appropriate caps and understand your dilution path.

-- Legal validation catches modeling errors Request full SAFE conversion calculations from lawyers 30+ days before closing.
+- Legal validation catches modeling errors Request full SAFE conversion calculations from lawyers before closing.
 Founders regularly find discrepancies in ownership percentages, share counts, or cap table math.
-Your spreadsheet might be wrong, make sure to verify.

 Ready to model your own SAFE scenarios?
 Our free cap table tool lets you experiment with different caps, discounts, and multiple SAFEs to see exactly how they'll convert.
 Add your outstanding SAFEs, input your expected Series A terms, and instantly see your dilution.
 No spreadsheet formulas required.